 Blood.
 Blood is the liquid that flows through a person's arteries and veins.
 It carries oxygen and nutrients throughout the body.
 It also carries away waste products.
-Blood is composed of plasma and cells.
+Blood is composed of proteins within a liquid called "plasma," as well as cells such as red blood cells.

 Plasma.
 Plasma is largely made up of water, in which many chemicals are dissolved.
 These chemicals each have a special role.
-They include:
+Factors found in plasma include:

-- Proteins - Albumin, the most common blood protein - O Blood-clotting proteins (coagulation factors) made by the liver - Erythropoietin, a protein made by the kidneys that stimulates red blood cell production - o Immunoglobulins, proteins that help the body fight infection - Hormones, such as thyroid hormone and cortisol - Minerals, such as iron and magnesium - Vitamins, such as folate and vitamin B12 - Electrolytes, such as calcium, potassium and sodium
+- Proteins - Albumin, the most common blood protein - Blood-clotting proteins (coagulation factors) made by the liver - Erythropoietin, a protein made by the kidneys that stimulates red blood cell production - Immunoglobulins, proteins that help the body fight infection - Hormones, such as thyroid hormone and cortisol - Minerals, such as iron and magnesium - O Vitamins, such as folate (B9) and vitamin B12 - Electrolytes, such as calcium, potassium and sodium

 Blood Cells.
 Blood cells are formed in the bone marrow, a spongy tissue where blood cells grow and develop.
 Blood cells start as stem cells.
 The process of stem cells maturing into blood cells is called "hematopoiesis."
 The blood cells are suspended in the plasma.
-See Figure 4 on page 53.
+See Figure 4 on page 54.